 It is essential for a sales team and an organization to understand their sales cycles so they may properly execute their sales plan and exceed quotas.
-Sales cycles usually depend of the size of the deal and the pricing involved- generally, the larger the deal or the higher the price; the longer the sales cycle and vice–versa.
+Sales cycles usually depend on the size of the deal and the pricing involved- generally, the larger the deal or, the higher the price, the longer the sales cycle and vice–versa.

 Below are ways that a sales team may close deals, regardless of size, in less time.

 Confirm stated sales metrics provide an accurate forecast for month and year-end numbers.
 Often sales teams look at factors or use reporting tools that inflate sales numbers, ultimately leading to failure.
 Utilize real-time reports and dashboards that continually update numbers and averages.

 Improve your sales method and reduce sales cycle

 Once a reasonable amount of data is available to analyze, generally, 3-6 months, set aside time to evaluate triggers in the sales cycle.
 Does the product/service provide a solution to the prospect’s business need?
 Do contacts have the authority to buy?
 If so, what is the decision maker’s buying power?
 Is the sales team following the correct sales process and properly addressing objections?
 To properly gauge the timeline, the sales team must accurately record each activity and continually reassess the buyer’s journey.

 Lead Velocity Rate is a more accurate forecast measurement compared to the sales pipeline, which often contains quality issues.
 LVR is a month-over-month measurement of qualified leads obtained in the current month minus qualified leads last month divided by qualified leads last month x 100.
 This will provide the optimal future gauge on sales revenue and the ability to reach and exceed quota on a consistent basis.